LArSoft/larsoft.github.io/wiki/Services_and_modules_scheduled_for_removal.md

-Services and modules scheduled for removal(#Services-and-modules-scheduled-for-removal)
+Services and modules scheduled for removal
 ==========================================================================================

-Emails received from(#Emails-received-from)
+Emails received from
 ----------------------------------------------

 -   Christoph Alt (keep DPRawHitFinder)